ben24/BenGraphLibrary/README.md

 * Vertex.java implements the vertex class
 * Edge.java implements the edge class
 * Unit tests are in files GraphTest.java, SearchTest.java, and VertexTest.java.

+To run sample program set CLASSPATH based on your installation directory and type java com.panduit.graphlib.Sample